This recipe for Slow Cooker Seasoned Roast is made with a homemade spice blend with a secret ingredient.

 Rub the roast rub on both sides of the meat and then place the meat on top of the vegetables.
 Pour water or broth over the top of the roast.

-Depending on the size of your roast, it usually takes 8 – 10 hours for it to cook.
-The roast pictured was relatively small and cooked perfectly in 6.5 hours.
+Depending on the size of your roast, it usually takes 8 – 10 hours for it to cook at low temperature.

 Don’t have 8 – 10 hours?
 You can cook a roast on HIGH in your slow cooker in 4 – 5 hours.